NESCAU-UFLA/FuzzingTool/README.md

 ![request-before](https://user-images.githubusercontent.com/43549176/101906085-2ca45600-3b97-11eb-818d-b0170bb27397.png)

 This other is a modified version of the Raw, to be readable for the FuzzingTool.
-Note that the POST data was changed, and removed the Cookie from tthe HTTP Header (we don't want to send the Cookie as part of the request on this example).
+Note that the POST data was changed, and removed the Cookie from the HTTP Header (we don't want to send the Cookie as part of the request on this example).

 ![request-after](https://user-images.githubusercontent.com/43549176/101906180-53628c80-3b97-11eb-83c3-631115fc420e.png)